DogScope.com

 Energy Level: activeactiveactiveactiveactivenot active

-Description: The origin of the the Gordon Setter lies in Scotland.
-This breed dates back to the 17th cen.....
+Description: The origin of the Norfolk Terrier lies in East Anglia, England.
+The breed dates back to t.....

 FEATURED VIDEO